alexlee22/indoor-tracking-blog/_posts/2016-08-18-a-list-of-things-todo.markdown

 Gradient idea between presenting someone with raw, dirty data to visualization and result at the end.

-1. Automating = (hyperthetcially) There were 5 potential interactions over course of day
+1. Automating = (hypothetically) There were 5 potential interactions over course of day

-2. Visualising the interaction and how you can draw attention to the event(analysing the process and effectiveness in communication)
+2. Visualizing the interaction and how you can draw attention to the event(analyzing the process and effectiveness in communication)

 ### (8) NAVGRAPHS